 Blank Planchet, No Edge Lettering - At least 75 confirmed specimens, probably at least 200 exist.
 They're being found all over the United States, from both mints, as is typical for this type of error.
 What is not typical is hearing of so many so soon.
 May turn out to much more common than Sacagawea blank planchets, especially considering we have a LOT of Presidents yet to go on the same planchet type.
 Highest price I saw was $1,000 as a Buy-It-Now sale on eBay.

-in Michigan.
+Missing Clad Layer - The coin is missing the reverse clad layer, which was lost before striking, and was discovered by Mary C. in Michigan.
 It is on its way to NGC now.
 Authenticated (by Tom DeLorey) tentatively based on photos, weight, appearance and my careful interview of the coin's owner.
 Unknown value at this point.

 Broken Planchet - The planchet had a small piece broken off before the burnishing process, which caused the otherwise normally struck coin to get stuck in the edge lettering machine.
 Lettering shows multiple times near break, then fades away.
 Unique specimens, 3 varieties known.